scaleoutsean/awesome-solidfire/README.md

 Volume placement considers both performance and capacity utilization:

 - Volume placement depends on storage QoS settings, performance utilization, volume fullness and other factors
-- Volume rebalancing happens transparently as these settings and conditions change
+- Volume rebalancing happens transparently as these settings and conditions change - volumes get fuller or emptier, storage QoS settings get adjusted up or down, etc.
 - As new hosts and volumes come online, they are placed optimally considering volume QoS settings and capacity and performance utilization of volumes

 ![SolidFire performance and metadata rebalancing](/images/solidfire-perf-and-md-rebalancing.svg)